Bracebridge Hospital Site

 - Protecting natural landscapes

-These additions and refinements were integrated into the evaluation process to ensure the selected site reflects the values and priorities of the community.
+This feedback was integrated into the evaluation process to ensure the selected site reflected the values and priorities of the community.

 Is the site considered large enough for future expansion?